-System Configuration data is the default file group template and Monthly and Weekly are the two default Schedule templates available.
+The System Configuration is the default file group template.
+Monthly and weekly are the two default schedule templates available.
 You can either use these templates with their default settings or edit them in the Templates section.
 You can also create your own templates.
-If you want to create a job on a new storage device and media pool, add them in the Storage media page first.
+To create a job on a new storage device and media pool, add them to the Storage media page.